-13th July, 2018 by East Somerset Railway in The Railway
+13th July, 2018 by Simon Bending in The Railway

 If you have visited the ESR recently you cannot have failed to notice that our Heritage Lottery Funded project is progressing well and the construction of the new platform has advanced rapidly.
 It is timely therefore to give you an update and explain what the next steps are.